 Zoë Wells is a writer, poet, and recent graduate from the University of Warwick’s BA in English Literature and Creative Writing program.
 She grew up in Geneva, Switzerland, before moving to the UK to study at UWC Atlantic College, Wales.
 She is currently based in Leamington Spa.

 She primarily writes long-form fiction and is an aspiring novelist.
-Her writing has been featured in a number of publications, including STORGY, Poetry Wales, Bandit Fiction, Hypertrophic Press, and Epoque, amongst others, with forthcoming work with Emma Press.
+Her writing has been featured in a number of publications, including STORGY, Poetry Wales, Bandit Fiction, Hypertrophic Press, and Epoque, among others, with forthcoming work with Emma Press and Poetry Wales.
 This website collates her published works: short stories, poetry, articles, videos, and performances.
 She was previously Head Editor at Kamena Magazine, during which time the magazine was shortlisted for a STACK Student Magazine of the Year Award.
 She is also an English tutor and TEFL-qualified English foreign-language teacher.

 “To Build a Home”; 20/06/18, White Wall Review.
 Non-fiction.